pikcube/Kazopolis/Jinxes.md

 # Ability Modifications When Made Drunk By Kazopolis

 These are the roles that are unchanged in normal play, but do need to work differently with being made drunk because making them drunk is either bad or unhelpful.

+## Mayor: Kazopolis cannot drunk the only living Mayor.

+So I was originally going to just make it so Kazopolis couldn't drunk a Mayor, since going for a Mayor win only to be informed that evil wins because that was actually the drunk Mayor isn't fun for either team.
+However, there's this really unfortunate setup on TB with an Imp, a Scarlet Woman or Spy, and 5 Mayors where the evil team cannot win under any circumstances.
+While not every script is going to be perfect under Kazopolis, I really want base 3 to work as written, and it being possible to make a setup where evil can never win isn't fun or good, so the mayors need to be drunk occasionally.

+For something like the Mayor, an ability that gets no actionable feedback on if it is sober or not until it is too late, whether or not they are Kazopolis drunk needs to be deterministic so the good team can in theory solve for if the mayor is drunk or not.

+I went with this option because it is flexible.
+The storyteller can choose to leave every mayor sober if they wish, or they can drunk all of them until the town kills all but the final mayor.
+But if there is only one living mayor, they can be certain they aren't going to lose due to another mayor being in play.

 ## Heretic: Kazopolis cannot drunk a Heretic.